-This CAGC section covers the requirements as specified in OPSS 100, MTO General Conditions of Contract, SSP 100S19 - Construction Act Changes, SSP 100S70 - Payment for Equipment, SSP 100S55 - New Adjudication Process in the Construction Act, SSP 199F67 - Payment Adjustment for Changes in the Steel Price Index.
+This CAGC section covers the requirements as specified in OPSS 100, MTO General Conditions of Contract, and SSP 199F67, Payment Adjustment for Changes in the Steel Price Index.

 The scope of Section CAGC 5.0 - Contractor Payment and Change Management, is captured in CAGC Table 5.0 below.
 The terms "Pre", "During", and "Post" refers to "pre-construction", "during construction" and "post construction" respectively.